Top 10 High Potassium Foods List

 An adequate intake of potassium-rich foods is vital for blood pressure.
 Contrary to common belief, the low potassium/sodium ratio is usually the cause of high blood pressure.

-For example, only about 2% of Americans get the recommended 4,700 milligrams of potassium per day (Cogswell et al. 20122).
+For example, only 2% of Americans get the recommended 4,700 milligrams of potassium daily (Cogswell et al. 20122).

 Less Heart Disease Risk

-In this sense, potassium deficiency is not only associated with high blood pressure, but also with cardiovascular diseases and strokes.
+In this sense, potassium deficiency is associated with high blood pressure and cardiovascular diseases and strokes.

-Accordingly, studies have long shown that even with three times the recommended daily intake of salt, the consumption of whole foods high in potassium significantly lowers blood pressure (Iimura et al. 19813).
+Accordingly, studies have long shown that even with three times the recommended daily salt intake, consuming whole foods high in potassium significantly lowers blood pressure (Iimura et al. 19813).

 Moreover, potassium can help keep blood vessels and arteries soft and prevent the dangerous accumulation of calcium (Sun et al. 20174).

-Furthermore, studies can also show that the consumption of potassium-rich foods can protect against strokes(Weaver 20135).
+Furthermore, studies can also show that consuming potassium-rich foods can protect against strokes(Weaver 20135).

 Improved Insulin Sensitivity

-Insulin, the storage hormone that is also involved in the absorption of nutrients, is necessarily related to potassium.
+Insulin, the storage hormone also involved in nutrient absorption, is necessarily related to potassium.

-Studies have shown that the consumption of foods high in potassium reduces the body’s need for insulin.
+Studies have shown that consuming foods high in potassium reduces the body’s need for insulin.

-Potassium, therefore, helps to combat insulin resistance and prevent type 2 diabetes (Chatterjee et al. 20126).
+Therefore, potassium helps combat insulin resistance and prevent type 2 diabetes (Chatterjee et al. 20126).

 Additionally, this increase in insulin sensitivity from foods with potassium acts against the craving for sweets.